0xneelo/usdc_token_perps/Readme.md

 Vibecaps achieves an estimated 93× higher risk‑adjusted capital efficiency than Imperial.

-Intuitively: Imperial asks external hard capital to underwrite catastrophic tail risk on thin markets; Vibecaps internalizes that risk to aligned token holders and uses a solver to net flows and hedge dynamically.
+Intuitively: Imperial asks external hard capital to underwrite catastrophic tail risk on thin markets, where price manipulation attacks are economically incentivized whenever profitable; Vibecaps internalizes that risk to aligned token holders and uses a solver to net flows and hedge dynamically.

 From the standpoint of protocol design for low‑cap perps, this suggests that native‑token, inventory‑based architectures are vastly more sustainable than externally‑collateralized delta‑neutral ones, at least once one accounts properly for protocol risk and required LP APRs.